TBeihammer/Snake/readme.md

 Compiled with rust 1.19.0.
 Get it here: https://www.rust-lang.org/en-US/install.html

-Hardware supporting OpenGL 3.2/2.1
+Hardware supporting OpenGL 3.2/2.1, else it might not work on some mobile graphic cards (Notebooks etc.)

 # Gameplay
 The classic snake - game.
-Get the fruit and avoid your tail and the borders.
+Get the fruit and avoid your tail and the border.
 The snake also speeds up as you aquire more food.
 Personal record: 69

 # Controls